psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 condor_qsub
 -----------
 The version of Condor running on Medusa has a few features that are not described in the Condor manual.
-The one that shall be mentioned here is ``condor_qsub``.
-This is command that (somewhat) emulates the ``qsub`` command of the widely used Sun GridEngine.
+One of particular note is ``condor_qsub``.
+This command (somewhat) emulates the ``qsub`` command of the widely used Sun GridEngine.
 Run ``man condor_qsub`` in a terminal on Medusa for its documentation.

-.. todo:: is condor_qsub accurate anymore?
-Is it in the condor manual now?

 FSL and Condor
 --------------